basecom/FixturesPlugin/docs/helpers/category.md

 ## getRootCategory

-The `getRootCategory` method return the initial root category of the shop or null if none was found.
+The `getRootCategory` method returns the initial root category of the shop or null if none is found.

 ```php
 <?php